top of page

 More Details About this Trip:

-Realistic chances of six near-endemics in the Khonoma area, with a rich supporting cast of more widespread East Himalayan species including laughingthrushes, babblers, parrotbills and sunbirds
+We have realistic chances of finding several endemics and near-endemics in the Khonoma and Chizami area, with a rich supporting cast of more widespread East Himalayan species including laughingthrushes, babblers, parrotbills and sunbirds.

 Extensions available.